jamessan/etc-vim/README.md

 ### Logging

-`let g:neomake_logfile = '/tmp/neomake.log'` enables the debug logging file.
+Set `let g:neomake_logfile = '/tmp/neomake.log'` (dynamically or in your vimrc) to  enable debug logging to the given file.
+From Neomake's source tree you can then run `make tail_log`, which will color the output and pipe it into `less`, which folds long lines by default and will follow the output (like `tail -f`).
-You can use e.g. `tail -f /tmp/neomake.log` to follow it in a new terminal window.
+You can use Ctrl-C to interrupt for scrolling etc, and then F to follow again.

 ### Running tests